 Understanding the firefighter arsonist

-These individuals often exhibit either an egotistical need to be a "hero" or those who are "bored" and lack social maturity
+These individuals often exhibit an egotistical need to be a “hero” or find themselves bored and lacking social maturity

 By Mick Mayers